NICI: shaping the future of fine dining

 Preparing to succeed

-The three-week pre-apprenticeship training that NICI provides is designed to arm students with basic knowledge and techniques – from food safety and food prep to knife skills – to give them an idea of what to expect, and whether being a chef is the right path for them.
+NICI’s pre-apprenticeship training is designed to arm students with basic knowledge and techniques.
+Students learn everything from food safety and food prep to knife skills.
+This gives them an idea of what to expect, and whether being a chef is the right path for them.

-Once students begin their apprenticeships, NICI continues to provide support, making sure they have everything they need to help them get the most out of their experience.
+Once students begin their apprenticeships, NICI continues to provide support.
+The aim is to ensure they have everything they need to help them get the most out of their experience.

 The NICI program is also unique in that it assesses every single candidate individually, providing a different pathway for each that’s tailored to their own personal needs.